SamuelMwasya/Bioinformatics_journey/README.md

 **ICIPE_BIOINFORMATICS_INTERSHIP**
 ***

+ Hello and welcome,
+ My name is Samuel mwasya, a data geek, I have previously participated on conducting various research project as a data analyst.

+ Ready to venture into a career journey of Mathematical sequencing.

- Hello and welcome, My name is Samuel mwasya and welcome to my GitHub, I will be updating my internship progress.
+ On this nertwork will be updating my Bioinformatics internship progress at *Icipe*.

 ## Vision
 ***